consp/lcd8-re/README.md

   - Persistent Real time clock (if battery added)
   - CAN/UART capable
   - Fast
-  - Be able to connect to phone to show nav updates (via custom gadgetbridge app)
+  - Be able to connect to phone to show nav updates ([via custom gadgetbridge app](https://github.com/consp/Gadgetbridge))
   - STM32H743
   - Should have enough power to output 1.5A on the 5V rail to USB
+  - [Custom VESC](https://github.com/consp/bldc/tree/single_magnet_pas_with_adc_and_uart) (for different messages and single magnet PAS)

+## Usage
+Keys

 ## Known issues
+* Probably many.
-Probably many, there is a bug in the PCB making the ADC unreliable when a battery is installed.
+* There is a bug in the PCB making the ADC unreliable when a battery is installed.
+* The debouncing can be done better.
+*

 # Attribution
 Temperature icon: [Temperature Vectors by Vecteezy](https://www.vecteezy.com/free-vector/temperature)